sadighian/crypto-rl/README.md

 ## 5. Appendix
 ### 5.1 Assumptions
-- You know how to start up a mongo database and have mongoDb installed already
+- You know how to start up a Mongo database and have mongoDb installed already
-- You know how to clone projections using Git
+- You know how to use Git tools
 - You know how to use a CLI

 ### 5.2 To-dos: